Strategic Misalignment Has Symptoms Before It Has Consequences.

 Symptom 1

-Your work is due now, but the capacity to do it is not approved.
+Your work is due now, but your team lacks the capacity to do it well.

-What do you do when work is urgent, but you don’t have the resources you need due to approvals, budgets, and internal alignment lagging behind?
-You’re often forced to become the bridge between strategy and execution.
+What do you do when work is urgent, but your team does not have the time, resources, decisions, or internal alignment required to move it forward?
+As a leader, you’re often forced to become the constant bridge between strategy and execution.

 - Work is delayed